foundersandcoders/api-workshop/01-request-response.md

 `var data = JSON.parse(xhr.responseText);`

-Once the responseText been parsed, you can access it like you would any other JavaScript object.
+Once the responseText has been parsed, you can access it like you would any other JavaScript object.
 I've called my parsed object 'data'.
 I could then `console.log(data);` to get a look at my parsed object, before parsing it the JSON object is a string hence: before sending a JSON object we should use this